SichangHe/igem-2022-dku-backup/src/description.md

 #### Idea of probiotics

-Saccharomyces cerevisiae, or baker’s yeast, is widely used in food industry and scientific research.
+*Saccharomyces cerevisiae*, or baker’s yeast, is widely used in food industry and scientific research.
 Its facultative anaerobic feature enables it to make fluffy bread[^Sicard2011].
 Also, its variable metabolism pathways make it a good agent for alcohol fermentation and wine production[^Holt2019].
 Last but not least, the already-annotated genome makes it an excellent model organism for molecular biology research[^Piskur2004].